tweetytrupti/Puzzles/README.md

 # Puzzles
-There is no second place for puzzles
+There is no second place for puzzles.
-Rules fo Puzzles
+This puzzles is only if your interested to solved it because you did not get any reward after solving it Rules fo Puzzles
 * Any Type of Attack is not Allowed.
 * DO NOT share any Information about Riddle to Anyone.